-Whether you’re gossipping about what happened on Friday night, or gearing up to go out later, there’s nothing better than a casual or not so casual brunch date with your besties… and the bottomless brunches in London are some of the best in the world.
+Whether you’re gossipping about what happened on Friday night, or gearing up to go out later on Saturday, there’s nothing better than a casual or not so casual brunch date with your besties… and the bottomless brunches in London are some of the best in the world.

 Best Bottomless Brunches in Central London

 Saturdays, 10:30-16:00 £24.95 for bottomless bubbles, bellinis and mimosas, plus a minimum £10 spend per customer.
 Most brunch mains are £7.95-£9.95

 Start with a basket of pastries, and move on to eggs Benedict or pancakes, and even the rarest of things, a brunch dessert!
 The restaurant’s decor is all chic Parisian luxury with a Millennial flourish, the terrace, plain gorgeous, and the bubbles?
 Well, endless of course!

 Saturdays, Sundays and bank holidays 09:00 to 18:30

 Bottomless bubbles are £20, with a full day menu covering breakfast and lunch mains at around £10-15 each.

 This classic Brunch spot regularly tops lists of best brunches in London.
 So, it’s not surprising Megan’s has now expanded to have several locations both within and outside the capital.